 Whether you’re an experienced producer or just a beginner, a drum machine is one of the greatest tools to have in your writer’s toolbox.
 We tested out seven popular products and picked out the best machine for beginners.
 Read more to see which ones we liked.

-Best drum machine in 2018 – A quick glance
+The best drum machines of 2019 – A quick glance

 Akai Professional MPD218